Sailean/GRAY-CODE/stories/digest/en_articles/en_01_welcome_home_2010-06-12.md

 “Well, not nasty exactly... but there were some sharp critiques, as always.
 Still, that’s how you learn.
 Honestly, it was fun.”<br>
 She hung the jacket on a hanger and wrinkled her nose.<br>
 “I’ve seen how much you put into this.
 That kind of work—most people never notice.
 But they did.
 And you deserve every bit of it.”<br>
-She glanced at him, softening.
-“They saw it, Akira.
-What I’ve always seen in you.
-And now… they finally do too.”<br>
+She glanced at him, softening.<br>
 She wrinkled her nose again at the sweat lingering in his jacket.<br>
 “Let me send this to the cleaners.
 Wear your spare one tomorrow, okay?
 Mind if I check the pockets?”<br>
 “Thanks.
 Kyushu was crazy hot.
 Feels cool here though.
 Like I’m alive again.”<br>